jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 = Can I use multiple shortcodes on the same page? = Yes, as far as I know there are no issues when using multiple shortcodes.

-= Why an error message instead of a date? =
+= Why an error notification instead of a date? =
-It's displayed in case start date begins after end date.
+An error notification is displayed in case start date begins after end date.
 To solve this please reset date.

 = Why no start date in dashboard? =
-Because I have added this feature in version 4.1.
+Because I have added a multi-day feature in version 4.1.

-All events posted before version 4.1 have 1 date only.
-But you can set a start and end date for each event afterwards.
+All events posted with version 4.0 or older have 1 date only.
+To solve this please reset date.

 = Why no meta, image or categories while adding an event? = If these boxes are not present, they might be unchecked in Screen Options.

 = How do I list events in a template file? =
 * Upcoming events: `<?php echo do_shortcode( '[vsel]' ); ?>`
 * Past events: `<?php echo do_shortcode( '[vsel-past-events]' ); ?>`
 * Current events: `<?php echo do_shortcode( '[vsel-current-events]' ); ?>`
 * All events: `<?php echo do_shortcode( '[vsel-all-events]' ); ?>`